-- In keeping with the values and principles stated in this Accord, Ontario's Francophone community sector seeks to engage in a dialogue on public policy.
-It hopes to interact with the different levels of government through the various stages of the public policy process in order to promote the exchange of knowledge and experience, and develop the best possible public policies that take fully into account the aspirations of French-speaking citizens living in Ontario. - The community sector and the Department acknowledge the importance of advocacy.
+- In keeping with the values and principles stated in this Accord, the Acadian and Francophone community sector of Prince Edward Island seeks to engage in a dialogue on public policy.
+It hopes to interact with the different levels of government through the various stages of the public policy process in order to promote the exchange of knowledge and experience, and develop the best possible public policies that take fully into account the aspirations of French-speaking citizens living in Prince Edward Island - The Acadian and Francophone community sector of Prince Edward Island and the Department acknowledge the importance of advocacy.
 The strengthening of the sector's advocacy capacities aims at a better understanding of the processes through which governments and public institutions make their decisions; a greater ability to influence these processes; a better understanding of the determining factors in community development; and knowledge-based decision making.